How Close Can a Fire Pit Be to a House? Common Mistakes to Avoid

 Fix:

-• Speak to your local fire department or HOA to understand placement requirements.
+• Consult with your nearby fire department or HOA to learn about placement regulations.

 3. Using the Fire Pit on Flammable Surfaces